cometaj2/huckle/README.rst

     - X509 (HTTPS mutual authentication)
     - SAML

-Support server certificate validation bypass (e.g. --ssl-no-verify.
+- Support server certificate validation bypass (e.g. --ssl-no-verify.
 This is not secure but is sometimes useful to troubleshoot)

-Support error output to STDERR
+- Support error output to STDERR on client response status code >= 400